How to Use Fibonacci Retracement?

 fibonacci retracement levels

 Pretty easy, right?
-Well, applying the Fibonacci retracement to your price chart isn’t much harder.
+Well, applying the Fibonacci retracement to your price chart isn’t complicated.
 Here are the basics:

 • For downtrends, click on the Swing High and drag the cursor to the most recent Swing Low.